-As of December 31, 2022, we owned 15 seniors housing properties that were leased to third party tenants under triple-net operating leases.
-During the year ended December 31, 2022, our rental income from continuing operations represented approximately 8.3% of our total revenues from continuing operations.
+As of December 31, 2024, we owned 15 seniors housing properties that were leased to third party tenants under triple-net operating leases.
+During the year ended December 31, 2024, our rental income represented approximately 7.5% of our total revenues.